Clients often ask if they qualify for an IRA tax deduction.

 Individual Retirement Arrangements, more widely known as Individual Retirement Accounts (IRAs), are one of the most popular retirement savings tools in America in addition to 401ks.

 It’s no surprise since IRAs often enjoy preferential tax treatment in the eyes of Uncle Sam.

 Personal Capital offers holistic, tax-efficient financial planning to wealth management clients.
 Schedule a time to talk to an advisor to get ahead of your tax bill.

 Traditional IRA Contribution Criteria & Limits

-The criteria for contributing to an IRA is simple: If you or your spouse earns taxable income in a given year and you’re under 70½ years of age, you can contribute money to an IRA.
+The criteria for contributing to an IRA is simple: If you or your spouse earns taxable income in a given year, you can contribute that amount of taxable compensation to an IRA up to the applicable limit.
 That’s it!

 Can I Take An IRA Tax Deduction?